jdecaron/c19coalition/_posts/2020-07-17-c19-coalition-volunteer-highlight-laura-mingott-and-impact.md

 Without access to proper food, housing, schooling, capital, and healthcare, being ‘healthy’ can easily be put on the backburner.

-When there are built-in systems that fail an individual to meet their full potential, the gap of equality widens.
+When built-in systems fail to help an individual meet their full potential, the gap of equality widens.

-Thus, the concept of equality cannot exist, without equity - the distribution of resources in a fair and impartial method.
+Thus, the concept of equality cannot exist without equity - the distribution of resources in a fair and impartial method.

 This type of distribution is needed as COVID-19 cases continue to increase, especially within members of racial and ethnic underrepresented populations.
 [According to the Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/need-extra-precautions/racial-ethnic-minorities.html), Indigenous, Black, and Latino communities have disproportionately higher rates of infection and hospitalizations.
 These are the communities that have been affected by long-standing systemic health and social inequities.